psigen/madara/port/python/README.txt

        PYTHON_VERSION The major and minor version number (e.g. 33 for 3.3)

-       PYTHON_VERSION is used to locate the python{PYTHON_VERSION).lib
+       PYTHON_VERSION is used to locate the python{PYTHON_VERSION).lib On Linux, this is likely to be something like 3.3 or 2.7 (see /usr/lib/libpython* for information).
+On Windows, this is likely to be something like 33 or 27.

 2.)
 Boost.Python